invopop/gobl/c14n/README.md

 This `c14n` package, inspired by the works of others, thus aims to define a simple standardized approach to canonical JSON that could potentially be implemented easily in other languages.
 More than just a definition, the code here is a reference implementation from which libraries can be made in languages other than Go.

-## GoBL JSON C14n
+## GOBL JSON C14n

-GoBL considers the following JSON values as explicit types:
+GOBL considers the following JSON values as explicit types:

 - a string
 - a number, which extends the JSON spec and is split into: